13 minsPublished on 7/27/2022

 The Chinese government banned all cryptocurrency mining (Image source)

-So, depending on where you live in the world, Bitcoin mining could be banned or heavily regulated at any moment.
+So, depending on where you live in the world, Bitcoin and crypto mining could be banned or heavily regulated at any moment.

 5. Taxes